Find exchange courses

 - Faculty of Science exchange student information

-- Courses within social sciences
+- Courses within the social sciences

-These include courses in gender studies, human ecology, human geography, media and communication studies, pyschology, social work, sociology of law, sociology, political science, service management and strategic communication.
+These include courses in gender studies, human ecology, human geography, media and communication studies, psychology, social work, sociology of law, sociology, political science, service management and strategic communication.
 This link also includes information regarding Special Areas Studies, SAS courses.